fastai/course-v3/docs/start/gcp.md

 ---

-*Many thanks to Marcel Ackermann, Antonio Rueda Toicen, Viacheslav Kovalevskyi, Francisco Ingham and Sylvain Gugger for their contributions to this guide.*
+*Many thanks to Marcel Ackermann, Antonio Rueda Toicen, Viacheslav Kovalevskyi and Francisco Ingham for their contributions to this guide.*